-Wireless Tracker Installation
+Wireless GPS Tracker Installation

 Preparing for Deployment

-Solar Trailer Tracker Installation
+Wireless GPS Tracker Installation

 A solar unit reports differently when in motion compared to when it is stationary or compared to vehicle tracking units.
 When stationary, a “heartbeat” is transmitted once per day to confirm the device is reporting.
 When in motion, the solar unit will update more frequently depending on how it is programmed.
 Customers are responsible for monitoring the performance of GPS trackers in their account.
 MyFleetistics has a Device Status Table to help in monitoring general performance.